ehmiiz/BashCraft/README.md

 # To change grub menu boot order

 # List the installed kernels
+rpm -q kernel

+# List the installed kernels with more info
 sudo grubby --info=ALL | grep -E "^kernel|^index"

 # Set the default where index=NUM is the wanted kernel